Illinois Online Sports Betting

 1986: Licensed charity gambling was OK’d.

-1990s: Riverboat casinos in 1991were required to cruise rivers while open then allowed in ’99 to drop anchor with gambling complexes built around them at permanent docks.
+1990s: Riverboat casinos in 1991 were required to cruise rivers while open then allowed in ’99 to drop anchor with gambling complexes built around them at permanent docks.

 2000s: In 2001, Illinois was the first state to sell lottery tickets online.
 In 2009, the state approved the Video Gaming Act but it took two years to implement due to court challenges.
 To many, the payout hasn’t been worth it.
 The Casinos Act passed muster in 2011, expanding casinos away from rivers, allowing games offered at pari-mutuel racetracks to include slot machines.

-Which brings us to 2019, where legal Illinois online sports betting will take place sometime in the fall.
 Keep this page in mind for all your future Indiana online sports betting news and updates!

 (Chicago Cubs Photo: Patrick Gorski/USA TODAY Sports)